arduino/ArduinoCore-samd/bootloaders/zero/binaries/README.md

 build_all_bootloaders.sh script from the 'MattairTech SAM M0+ Boards' Arduino core, which is available at https://github.com/mattairtech/ArduinoCore-samd.
-Note that the link above might not correspond to these binaries.
-I've released the binaries before the core.
-These binaries are from core version 1.6.8-beta-b0.

 ## MattairTech Boards
 MattairTech boards are all configured with only one interface: